phreborn/MLCAF/setup/README.md

 #!/bin/bash

 # Absolute location in which output of CAF is written
-export CAFOUTPUTDIR="/path/to/outputDirectory"
+export CAFOUTPUTDIR="/path/to/your/outputDirectory"

-# Select option 3 for auto-completion
+# Select your favorite option for auto-completion
 export CAFAUTOCOMPLETEOPT=3

 ```